-It is prohibited for any student to wear clothing items which advertise alcoholic beverages, sex, tobacco, obscene, crude or suggestive messages or use of profanity.
-Designs or insignias that are part of a haircut, satanic symbols, gang-related badges, insignias and colors; logos or symbols which denigrate social or ethnic groups are also prohibited.
-"Fake" alcohol or drug advertisement is also prohibited.
+It is prohibited for any student to wear Clothing items which advertise alcoholic beverages, sex, tobacco, obscene, crude suggestive messages, or use profanity or slurs pertaining to race, gender, ethnicity, religion or national origins are prohibited.
+Designs or insignias that are part of a haircut, satanic symbols, gang-related badges, insignias and colors, or logos or symbols with which denigrate social or ethnic groups are also prohibited.
+"Fake" alcohol or drug advertisement is also disallowed.